Owner Helene Hathaway Robison Britton

 The year didn’t go very well.
 The team had a female owner and a manager that stated that “no women is going to tell me how to manage baseball.”
 Of course, that created plenty of issues.
 Early in the season, Ms. Britton stated publicly that she had the managers back and the decisions were his when it came to playing the game.
 Someone must have gotten in her ear as later in the season she began questioning what manager Bresnahan was doing.
 A feud began and it was out in the public.

 Meanwhile, the actual season was very good as the Cardinals finished 53-90 and in 6th place out of 8.
-The 1912 season is one of very few highlights.
-Ed Konetchy finds his consecutive errorless chance stop at 592 when he make a poor throw on July 18 in a game with Brooklyn.
+The 1912 season is one of the very few highlights.
+Ed Konetchy finds his consecutive errorless chance stop at 592 when he made a poor throw on July 18 in a game with Brooklyn.
 Pitcher Harry Sallee was one odd duck on the team as he had an affinity to help the milkman deliver milk.
 He would stay up most of the night with those chores.

 Manager Fired and Sues

 Bresnahan and Britton got along well enough in the beginning.
 She made a few changes to the club such as renaming League Park in honor of her father and uncle, Robison Field, and moving local ticket sales depots from saloons to drug stores so that they would be assessable to women; however, for the most part, Britton allowed others to run the day to day operations.
 She took the title of vice-president but maintained control in the boardroom.